ranbureand/multilingual-experiment/readme.markdown

 ```

 The fallback pages of this basic site are those whose `language_reference` variable is set to `stories`.

+Why `stories`?
+Because the pages whose `language_reference` variable is set to `stories` work *home* pages, since they:

++ have exactly the same structure as the `index.html` page and thus return a list of all the published posts
++ have a translated counterpart in all the languages supported on the site

 ##### elsif page.layout == 'post'